 Similarly, the Prophet incited believers to share the earth’s resources.
 He said:

 Muslims share alike in three things – water, herbage and fire.

 And he considered it a sin to withhold water from the thirsty.

-The Prophet’s attitude towards the sustainable use of land, conservation of water and the treatment of animals is a further illustration of the humility of his environmental philosophy.
+The attitude of Prophet Muhammad towards the sustainable use of land, conservation of water and the treatment of animals is a further illustration of the humility of his environmental philosophy.

 Sustainable Use of Land

 The earth has been created for me as a mosque and as a means of purification.
 (Al-Bukhari)

 With these words the Prophet emphasizes the sacred nature of earth or soil, not only as a pure entity but also as a purifying agent.
 This reverence towards soil is also demonstrated in the ritual of tayammum, or “dry wudu’” which permits the use of dust in the performance of ritual purification before prayer when water is not available.